 Kent Community Health NHS Foundation Trust provides wide-ranging NHS care for people in the community, in a range of settings including people’s own homes; nursing homes; health clinics; community hospitals; minor injury units; a walk-in centre and in mobile units.

 Read our board papers or see who's on the board.

 Want to be a governor?
 Or see who's on our council of governors.

-We are one of the largest NHS community health providers in England, serving a population of about 1.4 million.
+We are one of the largest NHS community health providers in England, serving a population of 3.6million across Kent, East Sussex and London.
 We employ 5,000 staff, including doctors, community nurses, physiotherapists, dietitians and many other healthcare professionals.
 We became a foundation trust on 1 March 2015.